kuco23/PokerPlayerPatterns/README.md

 We aim to represent every round, which includes gathering the following information:
-- featured players' user name
-- round pot
+- round's big and small blinds
-- round blinds
+- the turn round ended
-- featured players' actions
-	 - calls
+- pot size

+We also wish to capture the following information about the round's featured players:
-	 - raises
+- user name
-	 - folds
+- buyin
-	 - allins
+- actions made
+- money put in the pot
+- money lost / won

 Using this information hopefully we can execute the following actions: